 Ross also considers Susan Sarandon for the list.
 She also turned up in a later episode, not playing herself.

-Then Chandler has Jessica Rabbit on his list.
-Kathleen Turner, who voiced Jessica Rabbit, plays his transgender dad, although maybe Fridge Brilliance in that his dad could have made himself to look like Kathleen Turner...
+Chandler has Jessica Rabbit on his list.
+Kathleen Turner, who voiced Jessica Rabbit, plays his transgender dad, although maybe Fridge Brilliance in that his dad could have made himself look like Kathleen Turner...

-Also in the episode "The One With the Princess Leia Fantasy", Chandler talks about women he has mental images of during sex, mentioning Elle Macpherson.
+In the episode "The One With the Princess Leia Fantasy", Chandler talks about women he has mental images of during sex, mentioning Elle Macpherson.
 Elle Macpherson starred in Season 6 as Janine, Joey's roommate.

 In the second season episode "The One Where Dr. Ramoray Dies", Chandler mentions an ex-girlfriend who thought that 'Sean Penn' was the capital of Cambodia.
 Sean Penn appeared in two episodes of the eighth season, playing neither himself nor the capital of Cambodia.